Floorp-Projects/Floorp/intl/docs/locale.rst

  - **Requested** - locales that the user selected in decreasing order of preference
  - **Resolved** - result of the negotiation

-The result of a negotiation is an ordered list of locales that are available to the system and it is expected for the consumer to attempt using the locales in the resolved order.
+The result of a negotiation is an ordered list of locales that are available to the system, and the consumer is expected to attempt using the locales in the resolved order.

 Negotiation should be used in all scenarios like selecting language resources, calendar, number formatting, etc.